pjh68/pjh68.github.io/about.md

 # A collaborative experiment
-This posts of this blog are always the result of conversations.
+The posts on this blog are always the result of conversations.
 Often conversations and arguments that have been repeated and refined over time, with many people.
 They should therefore be seen as a snapshot of an ongoing discussion.
 And writing them down and sticking them on the web is not the end of that discussion.

 Particularly on technical topics, I welcome discussion and debate.
 If I can facilitate that, or present multiple viewpoints, then I'll try to do that.
 Please see the [Contribute page](/contribute)